 We answer all these important questions.
 Read this review before you make your decision.

-Penn Foster High School is headquartered in Scranton, Pennsylvania and the school’s Online High School Program offers a flexible and accredited curriculum.
+Penn Foster High School is headquartered in Scranton, Pennsylvania, and the school’s Online High School Program, not a GED, offers a flexible and accredited curriculum.

 Though some students complain about the school, most graduates say they are satisfied with Penn Foster’s online high school curriculum that allowed them to go to college or advance their careers.